-61. Hind Shoufani, who was born in Lebanon as a refugee in 1978, is a Palestinian writer/filmmaker currently residing between Dubai and Beirut.
+Hind Shoufani, who was born in Lebanon as a refugee in 1978, is a Palestinian writer/ filmmaker currently residing between Dubai and Beirut.
 For the past 17 years, she has been a reporter, teacher, writer, producer, director, translator and editor, working in NYC, DC, Beirut, Amman, and Dubai.
 She is currently working on her second narrative feature film script, This War on Love.

-In 2007, Shoufani founded the Poeticians collective, an elastic group of writers who perform in monthly events that she curates.
-The first anthology of the Poeticians collective is Nowhere Near a Damn Rainbow (2012), which includes works by 31 Middle-East-based poets.
+In 2007, Shoufani founded the Poeticians collective, an elastic group of bold writers who perform in monthly events that she curates.
+The first anthology of the Poeticians is Nowhere Near a Damn Rainbow (2012), which includes works by 31 Middle-East-based poets.
+In 2015, she released her documentary Trip Along Exodus.